Jim Fitzpatrick’s art has been an important influence on muraling in two ways.

 (Other Fitzpatrick posters were also well-known to republicans, as he did work for republican/nationalist organisations – the Republican Clubs/OIRA/Workers’ Party (Joe McCann, Kevin Barry, McCormack & Barnes, Resist Repression) and the People’s Democracy/”PD” (People’s Festival) – during the 1970s.)

-Three instances of the Heroico/Viva Che! appeared in Strabane, two in the Ballycolman estate and one in Fountain Street.
+Three early instances of the Heroico/Viva Che! appeared in Strabane, two in the Ballycolman estate and one in Fountain Street.
 Artists unknown.

 More images are included below in Additional Images – 1990 To The Present.